dawnkelly09/demo-token-bridge/README.md

 - `src/attestToken.ts`: Creates an attestation of the token metadata for registration on the destination chain.
 Required only if it's the first time transferring the token.
 - `src/redeem.ts`: Redeems the transfer transaction VAA on the destination chain to complete the transfer.
 - `src/helpers.ts`: Contains utility functions for loading signers and providers.
 - `vaa.bin`: Binary file where the signed VAA is saved after a transfer, needed for redemption.
+This file will generate the first time you successfully complete a transfer.

 ## Transfer Tokens